 Family Fun Attractions

-Kings Dominion is celebrating its 44th year in 2019!
-Families will enjoy thrilling rides, like Intimidator 305, Delirium and the newest ride, Twisted Timbers.
-Twisted Timbers is a wooden coaster with a twist of steel—first of its kind in the mid-Atlantic—that plummet’s riders down a 109-foot-tall barrel roll drop and sends you twisting and turning at 54 miles per hour.
-Or take your kids to explore the recently expanded Planet Snoopy.
+At Kings Dominion, families will enjoy thrilling rides, like Intimidator 305, Delirium and Twisted Timbers.
+Twisted Timbers is a wooden coaster with a twist of steel—first of its kind in the mid-Atlantic—that plummets riders down a 109-foot-tall barrel roll drop and sends them twisting and turning at 54 miles per hour.
+Or take your kids to explore Planet Snoopy, the perfect place to excite the little ones.
 Then, when you need to escape the heat, head to the park’s Soak City, which features water slides, rushing rivers and a 650,000-gallon wave pool, among other water rides.
-The amusement park is located in Doswell about 30 minutes from the lake and has been a favorite in Central Virginia and beyond, with a vast selection of roller coasters and other attractions for the entire family.
+The amusement park is located in Doswell, only 30 minutes from the lake, and has been a favorite in central Virginia and beyond, with a vast selection of roller coasters and other attractions for the entire family.